mdelsole/brain-nexus/computational-neuroscience/Perception/index.markdown

 We backpropagate the IT error signal into V4 to adjust the earlier lower-level representations.

-A V4 neuron recieves signals from a set area of V1 neurons; in the simulation it is a 4x4 block pool.
+A V4 neuron recieves signals from a set area of V1 neurons; it is a 4x4 block of pools, which half-overlap with the V4 pool next to it.
+Each pool is one orientation.
 The x-axis is the orientation and the y-axis is the different types of features (polarity, end-stopping, etc.) The topography encourages the overall solution of invariance.

 ## Activation-Based Receptive Fields

+Similar to reverse correlation and spike-triggered averaging, we use something called an activation-based receptive field.
+It records the pattern of activity present when in an individual neuron is active.
+It's a weighted-average of how active a neuron is, from 0 to 1.
+We weight the corresponding pattern of activity in each of the different layers, as well as in the *input image* as a function of the activity of the individual neuron.

+This allows us to reconstruct what patterns in general tended to be present when these neurons were active, filtering out the other patterns when they weren't active.
+This is how we see what exactly the neurons come to represent.
+Because we record the activity of the input image, we can see the patters of input that activate these neurons.

+The blur is evidence of spatial invariance; it's representing it across a range of spatial features.

+## Attentional Mechanisms

+Our ability to recognize backgrounds and our ability to filter out backgrounds are two different abilities.
+Many visual recognition models attempt to train with cluttered backgrounds.
+However, our ability to filter out backgrounds is the tied to our attentional mechanisms, rather than our ability to capture spatial invariance.

+These models end up learning texture-based representations as the way of discriminating objects that don't really match how the brain learns objects.
+They don't recognize shapes in the way the brain does.
+The learn the texture and repeated patterns, and don't have the solution to the invariance problem.

+Take the classic example of "Where's Waldo?"
+We need to be able to focus attention on specific spatial positions.
+There's many distracting stimuli with similar features, and the only way we have to isolate the features of Waldo is by focusing our attention.

+We have a zoomable attentional field that can focus wide or small.

+We have two pathways: One for visual object recognition, and one for "where" visual objects are.
+This "where" pathway also functions as a spatial processing pathway.
+Top-down activation from the spatial pathway can activate neurons in V1, thereby activating the proper neurons in the object recogition pathway.